-The American Indian/Alaska Native Health Partners coalition thanks you for introducing S. 2874, the Indian Health Service Health Professions Tax Fairness Act of 2021.
+The American Indian/Alaska Native Health Partners coalition thanks you for introducing the Indian Health Service Health Professions Tax Fairness Act of 2022.
 This important bill would amend the tax code to provide health care professionals who receive student loan repayments and scholarships from the Indian Health Service (IHS) the same tax-free status enjoyed by those who receive National Health Service Corps (NHSC) loan repayments.

 Under the IHS and NHSC programs, health care professionals provide needed care and services to underserved populations.
 However, unlike the NHSC program the IHS uses a large portion of its resources to pay the taxes that are assessed on its loan recipients.
-Currently, the Service is spending 25 percent of its Health Professions account for taxes.
-Making the IHS loan repayments and scholarships tax-free would save the agency over \$9.1 million a year and would fund an additional 190 awards without increasing the Service's annual appropriation.
+Currently, the Service is spending 29 percent of its Health Professions account for taxes.
+Making the IHS loan repayments and scholarships tax-free would save the agency over \$11.6 million a year and would fund an additional 253 loan repayment awards without increasing the Service's annual appropriation.
+This is based on the 2021 average new award of \$45,850.